scarsam/blockfolio/README.md

   - Bootstrap to style the page

 ### Configuration
   Make sure to `bundle` and follow the database steps below in order to get the application up and running.
-To start your server enter `rails s` in your terminal after finishing reading through this readme.
+To start your server type `rails s` in your terminal but make sure you finish the database creation steps first.

 ### Database initialization and creation
   In order to run the application correctly you first need to seed the database with data from the API, run:
+1. 'rake db:create'
-1. `rake db:migrate`
+2. `rake db:migrate`
-2. `rake db:seed`
+3. `rake db:seed`

 ### How to run the test suite
 This rails application is using Rspec to test the models and Capybara for integrations test.
-To run the test in your terminal:
+To run the test in your terminal type: `rspec`.
--  `rspec`